Jerzy Robinson

-Jerzy Elaine Robinson (born September 11, 2008) is an American basketball player who attends Sierra Canyon.
+Jerzy Elaine Robinson (born August 11, 2008) is an American basketball player who attends Sierra Canyon.
 She is considered the No. 5 recruit in the class of 2026 by ESPN.

 High school career

 Robinson attended Desert Vista High School in Phoenix, Arizona her freshman year, where she averaged 22.0 points and 8.2 rebounds per game on 62% shooting.
 She helped lead Desert Vista to the first Arizona Interscholastic Association (AIA) basketball Open Division championship.
 During the championship game she scored 21 points and nine rebounds despite sitting out most of the fourth quarter, in a 63–37 victory.
 Following the season she was named MaxPreps Arizona High School Girls Basketball Player of the Year.

 In June 2023, she announced she would transfer to Sierra Canyon in Chatsworth, California.
 In January 2024, she signed a NIL deal with Nike.
 During her sophomore year at Sierra Canyon, she stepped into a starting role after the graduation of JuJu Watkins and averaged 22.5 points and 10.8 rebounds.
 Following the season she named to the Los Angeles Times All-Star team and the MaxPreps Sophomore All-America Team.

 She played for Overtime Select, a new women's basketball league for top high school recruits in August 2024.
+During her junior year she averaged 27 points and 10.2 rebounds, and then joined the U17 Sports Academy Swish team.
+She averaged 24.3 points, 6.1 rebounds and 3.1 assists.

+On January 17, 2026, Robinson scored 33 points in the Hoophall Classic against Long Island Lutheran High School to become Sierra Canyon's all-time leading scorer, surpassing JuJu Watkins' record of 2,322 points.
+On February 2, 2026, she was selected to play in the 2026 McDonald's All-American Girls Game.
+She then competed at the 2026 Nike Hoop Summit where she recorded a game-high tying 19 points, along with Saniyah Hall.

+Recruiting

+Robinson is considered a five-star recruit.
+On December 23, 2025, Robinson committed to play college basketball at South Carolina.
+On April 15, 2026, she signed with South Carolina.